rollerworks/search/doc/introduction.rst

 Introduction
 ============

-RollerworksSearch provides you with a powerful system for integrating a search system in your PHP application.
+RollerworksSearch provides you with a powerful search system for your PHP applications.

-Search operations are performed with search conditions to allow for very complex search operations with minimum effort.
+Search operations are performed using search conditions which allow for any type of condition, all with minimum effort, whether you need to search in one database table or multiple.

-This system was designed to be useful for any storage, input and locale.
+This system was designed to be useful for any storage back-end, user input and locale.

 Organization of this Book
 -------------------------